mrkentman/R_Learning/Projects/1 - Spelling Bee Solver/README.md

 Some words that are found won't be eligible.
 This is because the NYT Spelling Bee word list doesn't include offensive, obscure, hyphenated or proper nouns.

-I got some assistance from ChatGPT to understand how to check strings against a reference string.
+I got some assistance from ChatGPT to understand how to parse over strings.

 <h2>Personal notes</h2>
 The first version I made was a little janky with changing the letters you wanted to use because you have to edit the values in the middle of the script.